 All of our activities take place in and around the twelve Discovery Gateway Parks within the Valleys Regional Park area, which stretches from Carmarthenshire to Pontypool, between the M4 and the Brecon Beacons.
 We want to use these wonderful parks to help people connect with the area’s unique landscape, have fun and discover more about nature.

-The Guardians working with various partners, including leisure trusts and local authorities, helping to support people and communities to connect with and look after their landscape, take ownership of green space, improve the environment and support innovation.
+The Guardians work with various partners, including leisure trusts and local authorities, are helping to support people and communities to connect with and look after their landscape, take ownership of green space, improve the environment and support innovation.
 Activities provide opportunities to meet new people and develop a broad range of practical and social skills, all whilst working in our beautiful valleys.

 Practical conservation volunteering:

-We have four practical conservation groups, where volunteers of all ages are invited to take part in a variety of practical activities in country parks.
+We run practical conservation groups, where volunteers of all ages are invited to take part in a variety of practical activities in country parks.
 Activities include scrub clearance, pond creation, making wildflower areas, tree planting, growing projects, litter picks, balsam bashing.
 Practical environmental projects such as repairing pathways and fencing, hedge laying and woodland management are also offered to volunteers.

-Practical conservation volunteering sessions take place at:
+Practical conservation volunteering sessions are currently running at:

-- Bryngarw Country Park (Bridgend): Wednesdays 10am-2pm
+- Bryngarw Country Park (Bridgend): Tuesday 10am-2pm

 - Dare Valley Country Park (Aberdare): Tuesdays & Thursdays 10-2pm

-- Parc Bryn Bach (Tredegar) Thursdays 10-2pm
+- Parc Bryn Bach (Tredegar) Monday 10am – 2pm

-- Bryngarw Country Park (Bridgend), every other Thursday 12.30-2pm
+- Bryngarw Country Park (Bridgend): Monday 10am-12pm